gogs/docs/en-US/intro/faqs.md

 #### How do I set up HTTPS?

-Change following configuration options in `custom/conf/app.ini` in the section that looks like this sample:
+Change the following configuration options in `custom/conf/app.ini` in the section that looks like this sample:

 ```
 [server]